 How God Comforts us in Sorrow

-When we’re upset, grieving, and possibly angry, the God of all Comfort feels so far from us.
-Just the opposite is true.
-God wants to comfort us in our sorrow, and as we grieve, He is grieving as well.
+The opposite is true!
+God wants to comfort us in our sorrow.
+As we grieve, He is grieving as well.

 What scriptures emphasize God’s comfort and compassion for the hurting and brokenhearted?